The Office for Disability Issues

 New Zealand Disability Strategy & UN Convention on the Rights of Persons with Disabilities

-New Zealand is committed to promoting a society that is inclusive of disabled people.
-The New Zealand Disability Strategy sets out a long-term direction for change, which is complemented by obligations under the UN Convention on the Rights of Persons with Disabilities.
+New Zealand is committed to promoting a society that is inclusive of disabled people by implementing the New Zealand Disability Strategy and the UN Convention on the Rights of Persons with Disabilities.
 Read about reporting on implementation, guides and toolkits to inclusive practice, and research and statistics on disabled New Zealanders.

 Priorities for government